For Organisations · Done With You

 Compass AI Blueprint

-A structured AI Opportunity and Governance Audit producing a decision-ready 3 to 6 month adoption plan.
+A structured AI Opportunity and Governance Audit delivered across four sequential stages, producing a decision-ready 3 to 6 month adoption plan.
 Leadership interviews, risk and exposure review, AI Policy Framework, Prioritised Opportunity Register, and a formal Adoption Roadmap.
 Documented in a format defensible to a board, insurer, or auditor.

-6 to 10 weeks · Fixed scope · Fixed fee · Documentation is yours to keep
+Four sequential stages · Typically 6 to 10 weeks · Each stage individually scoped · Documentation is yours to keep

 02